 van Oosten teaches that administration of its infliximab formulation results in significant improvement in patients with CD.
 (Ex.
 1014 at 4.)
-Because Sorbera (Ex.
-1019) teaches that natalizumab effectively treats CD, the prior art motivates one of ordinary skill to substitute it for infliximab.
+Because Sorbera teaches that natalizumab effectively treats CD, the prior art motivates one of ordinary skill to substitute it for infliximab.
 See In re Huellmantel, 324 F.2d 998, 1000 (C.C.P.A.
 1963) (finding substitution of one steroid for another obvious because they share similar physiological activity).
-Infliximab and natalizumab qualify as simple substitutes because their function, i.e., treatment of CD, was well-known in the art.

-And this simple substitution would have yielded the predictable result of achieving that function.
+Infliximab and natalizumab qualify as simple substitutes because their functions, i.e., treatment of CD, was well-known in the art.
+And this simple substitution would have yielded the predictable results of achieving that function.
 (Ex.
 1002 at ¶ 99.)
 Indeed, the scope and content of the prior art demonstrates that the excipients employed in the van Oosten formulation were compatible and worked well with various IgG mAb actives.
 (Id. at ¶ 100.)
 For example, each of van Oosten (Ex.
 1014 at 5), Zenapax (Ex.
-1024 at 2),
+1024 at 2), Aversano (Ex.

-Aversano (Ex.
 1023 at 5) and Orthoclone (Ex.
 1022 at 3) relied upon this same combination of excipients to create stable, pharmaceutically acceptable formulations.
 (Ex.
 1002 at ¶ 100.)
 The result of pairing these same excipients with natalizumab is no different.
-(Id. at ¶ 101.)
-In fact, the '577 patent teaches that all proteins are "interchangeable" with these excipients.
+4 (Id. at \P 101.)
+In fact, the '321 patent 4 The fact that FDA ultimately approved a lyophilized powder as opposed to the aqueous infliximab formulation of van Oosten does not teach away.
+Galderma Labs., L.P. v.
+Tolmar, Inc., 737 F.3d 731, 738 (Fed.
+Cir.
+2013) ("A reference does not teach away . . . [if it] does not criticize, discredit, or otherwise discourage investigation into the invention claimed").
+Further, the NDA holder for infliximab publicly stated that "there were no significant differences between the liquid and the two lyophilized formulations of cA2."
 (Ex.
+1016 at 12.)

+teaches that all proteins are "interchangeable" with these excipients.
+(Ex.
 1001 at 2:62-65.)

 Alternatively, adding the natalizumab of Sorbera to the Zenapax excipients (which are identical to those of the Challenged Claims) merely combines known elements according to known methods.
 More than ten years before the earliest effective filing date, formulators prepared commercial formulations of Orthoclone using these very same excipients.
 (Ex.
 1002 at ¶ 102; Ex.
 1030 at 1.)
 And, the Zenapax formulation was approved in 1997, more than 5 years before the earliest effective filing date.
 (Ex.
 1030 at 3.)
-Thus, to achieve the claimed natalizumab formulation, one of ordinary skill would have needed only to follow well-known
+Thus, to achieve the claimed natalizumab formulation, one of ordinary skill would have needed only to follow well-known methods for creating the final formulation, i.e., combining the IgG mAb in question with optimized excipient solutions.
+(Ex.
+1002 at ¶ 102.)